hacetin/keydev/README.md

-# Identifying Key Developers using Artifact Traceability Graphs
+# Analysing Developer Contributions using Artifact Traceability Graphs

+Software artifacts are the by-products of software development.
+Throughout the life cycle of a project, developers produce different artifacts such as source files and issues.
+We construct artifact traceability graphs with these artifacts and their relations using the data from software development and collaboration tools.
+Using these graphs, we analyze developer contributions because developers are the main resource to build and maintain a software project.

-We study key developers under three categories: **jacks**, **mavens** and **connectors**.
-A typical **jack** (of all trades) has a broad knowledge of the project, they are familiar with different parts of the source code, whereas **mavens** represent the developers who are the sole experts in specific parts of the projects. **Connectors** are the developers who involve different groups of developers or teams.
-They are like bridges between teams.
+We study \textit{key developers}, valuable and indispensable developers, under three categories: **jacks**, **mavens** and **connectors**.
+A typical **jack** (of all trades) has a broad knowledge of the project and is familiar with different parts of the source code, whereas **mavens** represent the developers who are the sole experts in specific parts of the projects. **Connectors** are the developers who involve different groups of developers, like bridges between teams.
+Regardless of whether a key developer or not, when a developer leaves the project, another developer(**replacement or successor)**) has to take over the jobs of the leaving one.
+Moreover, the heterogeneous **knowledge distribution** among developers in the team might be an early warning for future problems.

-To identify key developers in a software project, we propose to use traceable links among software artifacts such as the links between change sets and files.
-First, we build an **artifact traceability graph**, then we define various metrics to find key developers.
-Also,  we propose to use artifact traecability graphs to recommend replacements (successors) for leaving developers and to evalute knowledge distribution in developmen teams.
-We conduct experiments on six open source projects: **Pig**, **Hive**, **Hadoop**, **HBase**, **Derby** and **Zookeeper**.
+Using **artifact traceability graphs**, we propose separate algorithms to identify different types of key developers, to find replacements for leaving developers and to evaluate knowledge distribution in a team.
+We conduct experiments on six open source projects: **Hadoop**, **Hive**, **Pig**, **HBase**, **Derby** and **Zookeeper**.
+Then, we demonstrate that the identified key developers match the top commenters up to 98\%, recommended replacements are correct up to 91\%, and identified knowledge distribution labels are compatible up to 94\% with the baseline approach.

 Previous works are published at **ESEC/FSE '19** [[1]](#1) and **PROMISE '20**[[2]](#2).